HaThuyAn/Library-Management/README.md

 # Library-Management-System
-This is my very first attempt trying to apply theoretical concepts learnt in the "Introduction to Programming" course in order to build a library management system (a console app) for our university based on Visual Studio using C++ programming language.
+This is my very first attempt trying to apply theoretical concepts learnt in the "Introduction to Programming" course in order to build a library management system (a console app) for our university based on Visual Studio using mostly C++ programming language.

 1. Reader Management
   a.
 View the list of registered readers